thomascgray/fantasy-content-generator/README.md

 _[Very WIP!]_

-> Generate fantasy content for your app, video game, website and more
+> Generate D&D 5E-flavoured fantasy content for your app, video game, website and more

+Kinda like [Faker.js](https://github.com/marak/Faker.js/), but for D&D themed pieces of content!
+Need an NPC?
+A name?
+A magic item?
+We gotchu'.

+*Massive thank you to the [d100](https://www.reddit.com/r/d100/) community for both content and inspiration!*

 ## Installing